DriftAsimov/waifuwu/README.md

 <img src = "https://i.imgur.com/yk1LtqS.gif" width = 600>

-Selecting one of the options opens an image of a waifu from the selected category in your default browser.
+Selecting one of the options opens an image of a waifu from the selected category in a new window

 ## Contribute